-Payment for 400mm deep Root Barrier includes supply of all materials, labour, and equipment required to complete installations.

-1.11 Substitutions

-.1 If it is impossible to obtain the particular plant material listed on the Landscape Drawing, the Contractor may be permitted to suggest substitutions with types and variations possessing the same characteristics.
+1.9 Measurement and Payment Delete 1.9.1 and replace with the following Payment for trees will be for each tree of size & species specified.
+Payment for shrubs, grass, perennials, plugs and ground cover will be for each size & species specified.
+The unit price includes all preparatory work, supply and planting of the trees, support stakes, Treegator, shrubs, bark mulch and as shown on Contract Drawing, and other incidental specified under this Section including watering and maintenance to meet Conditions of Total Performance.
+Add 1.9.3 Payment for 400mm deep Root Barrier includes supply of all materials, labour, and equipment required to complete installations.
+1.11 Substitutions Add 1.11 .1 If it is impossible to obtain the particular plant material listed on the Landscape Drawing, the Contractor may be permitted to suggest substitutions with types and variations possessing the same characteristics.
 The Contractor must request any substitutions of trees in writing at least one (1) month and shrubs and groundcover at least one (1) month prior to planting.
 Substitutions must be approved by the Contract Administrator and the City.

-1.12 Plant Material Supply and Search Area

-.1 Before substitutions of plant material are proposed, documented proof that materials are not available through search on the west coast of Canada and United States must be provided.
+1.12 Plant Material Supply and Search Area Add 1.12 .1 Before substitutions of plant material are proposed, documented proof that materials are not available through search on the west coast of Canada and United States must be provided.
 Area of supply shall include, but not be limited to, all of Western North America.

-1.13 Plant Material Identification

-.1 Plant materials that has been located by the Contract Administrator and the City and tagged for the project is to have the identification tags removed only after inspection and instruction by the Contract Administrator and the City after delivery to the Place of Work.

-1.14 Plant Material Replacement

-.1 The Contractor shall remove from the Place of Work and immediately replace any plant material that has been determined by the Contract Administrator and the City to have died or failed to grow in a satisfactory manner during the guarantee or maintenance period. .2 The Contractor shall extend the guarantee on this replacement plant material for one (1) year from the date of replacement. .3 The Contractor shall continue such replacement and guarantee of plant material until the Contract Administrator and the City has determined that the Conditions for Total Performance have been met. .4 All required replacements shall be plants of the same size and species as specified on the plant list and shall be supplied and planted in accordance with the drawings, specifications and change orders thereto. .5 The cost of replacements resulting from theft, accidental damage, vandalism, carelessness, neglect on the part of others, shall be borne by the Contractor until the date of Substantial Performance.

-2.1 Plant Material

-.1 Plant Material Size .1 Overall plant spread to be measured when branches are in their natural position. .2 Height and spread dimensions refer to main body of plant and not from branch tip to branch tip. .2 Grade of plant material to be No. 1 grade or better. .3 Plant material obtained from areas with milder climatic conditions from those of the Place of Work is acceptable provided:
+1.13 Plant Material Identification Add 1.13 .1 Plant materials that has been located by the Contract Administrator and the City and tagged for the project is to have the identification tags removed only after inspection and instruction by the Contract Administrator and the City after delivery to the Place of Work .
+1.14 Plant Material Replacement Add 1.14 .1 The Contractor shall remove from the Place of Work and immediately replace any plant material that has been determined by the Contract Administrator and the City to have died or failed to grow in a satisfactory manner during the guarantee or maintenance period. .2 The Contractor shall extend the guarantee on this replacement plant material for one (1) year from the date of replacement. .3 The Contractor shall continue such replacement and guarantee of plant material until the Contract Administrator and the City has determined that the Conditions for Total Performance have been met. .4 All required replacements shall be plants of the same size and species as specified on the plant list and shall be supplied and planted in accordance with the drawings, specifications and change orders thereto. .5 The cost of replacements resulting from theft, accidental damage, vandalism, carelessness, neglect on the part of others, shall be borne by the Contractor until the date of Substantial Performance .
+2.0 PRODUCTS 2.1 Plant Material Delete 2.1 and replace with the following .1 Plant Material Size .7 Overall plant spread to be measured when branches are in their natural position. .8 Height and spread dimensions refer to main body of plant and not from branch tip to branch tip.